For most people, the taste of semen is mild and inoffensive. People have described the flavor as bitter, slightly salty, sweet, or metallic.

 Certain lifestyle choices, such as drinking excessive alcohol, may change the makeup of sperm, possibly changing its flavor.
 Numerous studies, including a 2016 meta-analysis, have found that smoking may change the composition and lower the quality of semen, which may also change its taste.

 Health issues in the person who is tasting the semen can also affect its flavor.
-Medical conditions that can affect the body’s taste receptors include:
+Medical conditions that can

 The ingredients in semen are harmless.